rsingh-ind/FlexClone_Artifact_Eval/README.md

 *Experiment Goal:*
 ```
-Observe the performance of difference FlexClone modes (See-through, CoW and Open-share).
+Observe the performance of different FlexClone modes (See-through, CoW and Open-share).
 ```

 *Command:*